GoogleCloudPlatform/generative-ai/gemini/multimodal-live-api/websocket-demo-app/README.md

     ```

     - Copy your access token and paste it in the Access Token field in the UI.
-    - In the second field of the UI, labeled Project ID, add your GCP Project ID
+    - In the second field of the UI, labeled Project ID, add your Google Cloud Project ID
     - Press the "Connect" button.
 Now you should be able to interact with Gemini 2.0 with the Multimodal Live API.

 1. To interact with the app, you can do the following: